I'd like to welcome guest blogger Eric Ludlam from the MATLAB Graphics team.

 Nothing has changed with the editing mode, except to make these tools even better, such as supporting the latest indentation styles, cell-mode, and programming constructs, such as the MATLAB Object System.
 As such, your editing experience in Emacs has only gotten better.

-Setting up matlab-mode for Emacs is pretty easy.
+for Emacs is pretty easy.
 Here is an example simple setup:

 (add-to-list 'load-path "~/path/to/matlab_dot_el")